oktadev/jhipster-microservices-example/TUTORIAL.md

 git commit -m "Fix tests"
 ```

-After fixing this test, you should be able to run `mvn -Pprod package` without any failures.
+After fixing this test, you should be able to run `./mvnw -Pprod package` without any failures.
 You might notice that
 this does take quite some time, mostly due to the Webpack build and optimizations.
 Below is the output from a Mid 2015
 MacBook Pro with 16GB of RAM and JAVA_OPTS set to `-Xmx2048m`.